W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 We have discussed the fall or separation before, but its [the separation’s] meaning must be clearly understood.
 ²The separation is a system of thought real enough in time, though not [real] in eternity.
 ³All beliefs are real to the believer.
-⁴The fruit of only one tree was ‘forbidden’ in the symbolic garden.
+⁴The fruit of only one tree was “forbidden’ in the symbolic garden.
 ⁵But God could not have forbidden it [the forbidden fruit], or it [the forbidden fruit] could not have *been* eaten.
 ⁶If God knows His [God’s] children, and I assure you that He [God] does, would He [God] have put them [God’s children] in a position where their [God’s children’s] own destruction was possible?
-⁷The ‘forbidden tree’ was named the ‘tree of knowledge’.
+⁷The “forbidden tree’ was named the “tree of knowledge’.
 ⁸Yet God created knowledge and gave it [knowledge] freely to His [God’s] creations.
 ⁹The symbolism here has been given many interpretations, but you may be sure that any interpretation that sees either God or His [God’s] creations as capable of destroying Their [God’s creation’s] Own purpose is in error.
 :::